laiyingwong/Responsive-Price-Panel/README.md

 ## ✨ Motivation

-Coded from scratch on the CSS file to reinforce my CSS and Flexbox knowledge and practice building a responsive website with media query.
+I coded from scratch on the CSS file to reinforce my CSS and Flexbox knowledge and practiced building a responsive website with media query.
 The project starter looks like this:

 ![starter](Assets/starter.png)